 Alaskans know that shipping takes time

-There is not much going on anyhow except for the Iditarod, the Yukon Quest, the Iron Dog Race, the midnight sun run, the Equinox Marathon, the Summer Arts Festival, the Golden Days, Shakespeare theater, cabaret, International Friendship Day, Fiddler Festival, Eskimo Olympics, Tanana Valley Fair, Chinese New Year, Diwali, symphony concerts, chamber orchestra concerts, countless outdoor concerts in summer, bands playing at roadhouses and bars in winter, skiing, cross-country skiing, ski joring, ice hockey, dog mushing, baseball games, lawns growing 24/7 in June, July and August, berry picking, fishing, hunting, trapping, hiking, camping in the great outdoors, boating, canoeing, wild-water kayaking, gold-washing, playing soccer, ballroom dancing, belly-dancing, Hawaiian and Polynesian dancing, contra-dancing, swing dancing, ice-climbing, mountain climbing, swimming, gyms, quilting, martial arts, … We won’t get bored while waiting. 😉
+There is not much going on anyhow except for the Iditarod start with its street style, the Yukon Quest start in Fairbanks every even year, the Iron Dog Race, the midnight sun run in designer costumes, the Equinox Marathon, the Summer Arts Festival, the Golden Days, Shakespeare theater, cabaret, International Friendship Day, Fiddler Festival, Eskimo Olympics, dancing with stars at the Tanana Valley Fair, Chinese New Year, Diwali, symphony concerts, chamber orchestra concerts, countless outdoor concerts in summer, bands playing at roadhouses and bars in winter, skiing, cross-country skiing, ski joring, ice hockey, dog mushing, baseball games, lawns growing 24/7 in June, July and August, berry picking, fishing, hunting, trapping, hiking, camping in the great outdoors, boating, canoeing, wild-water kayaking, gold-washing, playing soccer, ballroom dancing, belly-dancing, Hawaiian and Polynesian dancing, contra-dancing, swing dancing, ice-climbing, mountain climbing, swimming, gyms, quilting, martial arts, … We won’t get bored while waiting. 😉

 The USPS rates are the same nationwide

 The USPS rates are the same nationwide.
 So why do we have to pay more to have the merchandise delivered?
 We don’t expect the items to arrive in 1 or 2 days anyhow!
 Why do so many vendors want us Alaskans to have the items in that same fast time as the items get to their customers in the Lower 48s?
 Why can’t we choose to pay less and just wait?

 Shipping gets even worse with health insurance companies